-The AEO2012 Reference case includes both the attribute-based CAFE standards for LDVs for Model Year (MY) 2011 and the joint attribute-based CAFE and vehicle GHG emissions standards for MY 2012 to MY 2016.
-However, the Reference case assumes that LDV CAFE standards increase to 35 miles per gallon by MY 2020, as called for in the Energy Independence and Security Act of 2007 (EISA2007).
+The AEO2013 Reference case includes the attribute-based CAFE standards for LDVs for Model Year (MY) 2011, the joint attribute-based CAFE and vehicle GHG emissions standards for MY 2012 through MY 2016 and for MY 2017 through 2025.
 CAFE standards are then held constant in subsequent model years, although the fuel economy of new LDVs continues to rise modestly over time.